canonical/ubuntu.com/templates/legal/ubuntu-advantage/personal/index.md

 ---
 wrapper_template: "legal/ubuntu-advantage/personal/_markdown.html"
 context:
-  title: "UA-I Essential (Personal) Terms of Service"
+  title: "Ubuntu Pro - personal.
+Terms of Service"
-  description: "The terms of service of our UA-I Essential (Personal) service which provides users of Ubuntu with a subscription to use UA-I Essential (Personal) on up to three physical or virtual Ubuntu systems for the eligible 14.04 LTS release, and up to 50 machines for official Ubuntu Community members."
+  description: "The terms of service of our Ubuntu Pro - personal service which provides users of Ubuntu Pro with no support on up to five physical or virtual Ubuntu systems for the eligible LTS release.
+And up to 50 machines for official Ubuntu Community members."
   copydoc: https://docs.google.com/document/d/1b2TSeqGfBsmZMepXGEGkEWyTDo0M5aHmyqaQIzEZfPs/edit
 ---

-# UA-I Essential (Personal) Terms of Service
+# Ubuntu Pro, Terms of Service

 ## 1. Introduction

-These Terms of Service cover the provision of Canonical's **UA-I Essential (Personal)** Service (the "<dfn>Service</dfn>") by Canonical Group Limited ("<dfn>Canonical</dfn>", "<dfn>us</dfn>", "<dfn>our</dfn>" or "<dfn>we</dfn>") to you ("<dfn>you</dfn>" or "<dfn>your</dfn>") subject to and in accordance with these Terms of Service.
+These Terms of Service cover the provision of Canonical's **Ubuntu Pro - personal - no support** Service (the "<dfn>Service</dfn>") by Canonical Group Limited ("<dfn>Canonical</dfn>", "<dfn>us</dfn>", "<dfn>our</dfn>" or "<dfn>we</dfn>") to you ("<dfn>you</dfn>" or "<dfn>your</dfn>") subject to and in accordance with these Terms of Service.
 Please read these Terms of Service carefully before you use the Service.
 By using the Service, you agree to become bound by these Terms of Service.

 If you have an executed agreement with a Canonical group company which includes a licence to the software your use of the software may be governed by that agreement.
 Otherwise, these Terms of Service will apply.

-If you are entering into these Terms of Service on behalf of a company or legal entity, you represent that you have authority to bind such company or legal entity, its officers, employees and agents and all users who access the Service through the account, to these Terms of Service.
+If you are entering into these Terms of Service on behalf of a company or legal entity, you must identify the company or legal entity when registering for the Service and use your company or legal entity contact information in order to register.
+You represent that you have authority to bind such company or legal entity, its officers, employees and agents and all users who access the Service through the account, to these Terms of Service.
 "You" and "your" shall refer to the company or legal entity and such users.
 If you do not have such authority do not accept these Terms of Service.
+The Service offering is limited to one account per company or legal entity.

 You must be at least 13 years old to use the Service.
 If you are between age 13 and 18, you confirm that you have your parent's or legal guardian's consent to use the Services and that they have read and agreed to these Terms of Service.